starwarsgeek1138/smt-pod/index.md

 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>
 # Latest News

 **November 2022** : Come chat with our board at our open board meeting during the Mega Joint SMT, AMS, and SEM Conference.
 Dessert will be provided!
-The meeting will be held in the Executive Board Room in the Conference Hotel on Thursday, November 10, 2022 at 7:30-9:00pm.
+The meeting will be held in the Executive Board Room in the Conference Hotel on Thursday, November 10, 2022 and is open to all 8-9:00pm.
 Check out the event on the <a href="https://www.conftool.pro/nola2022-ams-sem-smt/index.php?page=browseSessions&form_session=383" target="_blank">conference program here</a>.

 **Fall 2022** : We are in production for Season 2.
 Thank you for all who submitted proposals for the season.
 For now, feel free to listen to Season 1 podcasts in the [Episodes](episodes) page and stay tuned for our new season in January 2023.